mieh/card-playing/README.md

 A♦, 2♦, 3♦, 4♦ .... so on
 A♥, 2♥, 3♥, 4♥ .... so on
 A♠, 2♠, 3♠, 4♠ .... so on

+## Phase 2

+From Phase 1, create 1 method/ function to shuffle the deck 3 times.

+Output:

+deck of cards with unsorted/ shuffled in an array, with the first is top of a deck face down, and the last is buttom of a deck.